 This ASUS VivoBook is a great laptop that has some eye-catching details worth discussing.
 It has a quad-core processor, which is very rare for this price range.

-It is the AMD A12 CPU that can handle many tasks that require some light-medium processing power.
+It is the AMD A12 CPU that can handle many tasks that require some light to medium processing power.
 It has a great AMD Radeon R7 GPU for gaming on some older games at 30-40 FPS.
 This is a powerful combination for gaming, and will definitely work great.

 Frequently Asked Questions (FAQs)